aedobbyn/beer-data-science/compile.md

 ```

-Now run the function with `ingredient_want` as first hops, and then malt.
-Then join the resulting dataframes and remove/reorder some columns.
+Now we run the function with `ingredient_want` as first hops, and then malt.
+Then we join the resulting dataframes and remove/reorder some columns.

 ```r